Underground music in Iraq

 Underground music in Iraq refers to the alternative and often subversive music scene that has grown and evolved in Iraq since the early 2000s.
-Despite numerous societal and governmental challenges, this underground scenehas been a platform for a generation of Iraqi musicians to express their artistic vision and often controversial ideas.
+Despite numerous societal and governmental challenges, this underground scene has been a platform for a generation of Iraqi musicians to express their artistic vision and often controversial ideas.
 The music genres within the Iraqi underground scene are diverse, ranging from hard rock, hardcore and punk rock to Hip-hop to electronic music, among others.

 Overview

 The development of underground music in Iraq can be traced back to the fall of Saddam Hussein's regime in 2003.
 Prior to this, strict censorship laws and societal norms severely limited the scope for musical expression.
 After the fall of the regime, Iraq experienced a tumultuous period of political instability and violence, during which many forms of artistic expression, including music, were stifled.
 Over time, however, a new generation of Iraqis seeking a voice for their struggles, fears, hopes, and dreams.

 Despite facing obstacles such as conservative social norms, inadequate infrastructure, and sporadic violence, these artists found ways to create and distribute their music, often relying on the internet and social media to reach wider audiences.